Accessibility Statement

 If any of these problems stop you getting the information or service you need from our site, please contact us using the details below and we will try our best to help.

-The West Yorkshire Casualty Prevention Partnership rely on support offered by the Digital Development Team at West Yorkshire Police.
-The West Yorkshire Police Digital Development Team are responsible for managing the West Yorkshire Police website and Content Management System - alongside supporting the Force's website's content authors, along with other duties.
+The West Yorkshire Safety Camera Partnership relies on support offered by the Digital Development Team at West Yorkshire Police.
+The West Yorkshire Police Digital Development Team is responsible for managing the West Yorkshire Police website and Content Management System - alongside supporting the Force's website's content authors, along with other duties.

-The auditing of the pages of this site is a continual ongoing process by the West Yorkshire Casualty Prevention Partnership and conjunction with the support of the West Yorkshire Police Digital Development Team, and issues identified by both the automated tests, listed above, alongside the manual content checks, will be addressed as resources / funding allows.
+The auditing of the pages of this site is a continual ongoing process by the West Yorkshire Safety Camera Partnership in conjunction with the support of the West Yorkshire Police Digital Development Team, and issues identified by both the automated tests, listed above, alongside the manual content checks, will be addressed as resources / funding allows.

-The West Yorkshire Casualty Prevention Partnership is keen for the site to be as accessible as possible, however, resources for the development of the site, and any paid-for fixes that may be required by external suppliers, may be limited / delayed due to restricted funding for website development work.
+West Yorkshire Safety Camera Partnership is keen for the site to be as accessible as possible, however, resources for the development of the site, and any paid-for fixes that may be required by external suppliers, may be limited / delayed due to restricted funding for website development work.

 Any changes / fixes that can be done manually, without the need for external suppliers, or funding, will be done so as staffing and resources allow, allowing for any prior operational policing commitments.